Text by CLOT Magazine

 For his most recent album Help (Decca 2020), Timothy has been collaborating with artist Ibiye Camp, to produce a video for one the album singles, Groundnut ft twin shadow.
 The video explores the story of groundnuts (peanuts) from farm to market to the various products, food and culture surrounding them. a legume, which is so important to a huge community as delicious and nutritious food, an important economic product, and something celebrated in the wider culture.

-To create the video Ibiye Camp collaborated to extensively photograph the process of farming groundnuts in Sierra Leone and the various journeys they go on.
-Ibiye then used these photographs to generate virtual 3D models of these scenes which the camera moves through to create a narrative and convey the story.
-The track also portrays the Sesay family who through interviews, and field recordings, illustrate the journey of the peanut.
+To create the video, Ibiye Camp collaborated to extensively photograph the process of farming groundnuts in Sierra Leone and their various journeys.
+Ibiye then used these photographs to generate virtual 3D models of these scenes, which the camera moves through to create a narrative and convey the story.
+The track also portrays the Sesay family, who, through interviews, and field recordings, illustrate the journey of the peanut.